 Aircraft can be rotary wing or fixed wing and can be also certified for bariatric* use.
 Quite often, private companies can also coordinate escorts for domestic and international flights, commercial stretcher transfers and air travel companion services.
 So you can see, there is literally no limit to the variety of work you can enjoy in the patient transport sector.

 Here is a link to Ambulance Victoria to learn about the different types of patient transport.

 Complex Patient Ambulance Vehicle (CPAV) – Victoria.

 In Australia, rates of obesity are growing at an alarming rate and ambulance services must adapt their transport systems to accommodate this.
-In Victoria for instance, Complex Patient Ambulance Vehicles, CPAV for short are needed when a patient is in excess of 160kg (bariatric*), because normal patient transport vehicles, (usually a Mercedes Benz Sprinter) are deemed unsuitable.
+In Victoria for instance, Complex Patient Ambulance Vehicles, (CPAV) are required to transport bariatric* patients.
+This is because normal patient transport vehicles, (usually a Mercedes Benz Sprinter) are deemed unsuitable.

 In a world of highly regulated Work Health and Safety compliance, there is a greater need for this type of specialised vehicle, and crews are well-trained as such.

 - Non-emergency Patient Transport Officer (NEPT)